katie0carlson/katie0carlson/README.md

 # Carlson
-🚀 Physics & Data Science Student | Researcher | Tech Enthusiast
+🚀 Physics & Data Science Student | Undergraduate Researcher

 👩‍💻 About Me
 I'm an aspiring physicist and data scientist passionate about solving complex problems through machine learning, scientific computing, and data analysis.
 I thrive at the intersection of science and technology.

-🏋️ Beyond Code

-  Experienced Olympic weightlifter 🏋️‍♀️
-  Amateur Rock Climber
-  Balancing academics, research, and a love for technical challenges

 🔬 Current Focus
   Research projects involving PCA, logistic regression, and predictive modeling